roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`nameservice-strict`**

-Many programs wish to perform nameservice like operations, such as looking up users by name or Id, groups by name or Id, hosts by name or IP, etc.
+Many programs wish to perform nameservice like operations, such as looking up users by name or ID, groups by name or ID, hosts by name or IP, etc.

 Use this abstraction instead of upstream `abstractions/nameservice` as upstream abstraction also provide full network access which is not needed for a lot of programs.